jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         naturalness and translucency, the total-ceramic structures are indicated for the anterior teeth and, due to their greater resistance, those the metal core for the posterior ones.</p>\n"
-    - question: What is a stump in dentistry?
+    - question: What is a stump in Dentistry?
       answer: "<p>It is a natural tooth that has been carved and worn to serve as a pillar to a crown or conventional fixed prosthesis.
 When the remaining dental structure is scarce or weakened, it will be necessary to make an &ldquo;artificial